 By the way, it's not your imagination.
-If your body isn’t looking quite as toned or feeling quite as firm as it once was, here's why.
+If your body isn’t looking quite as toned or feeling quite as firm as it once was, there's a good reason why.
 If strength training hasn't been part of your life, and you're thirty or older, your muscle mass can decrease three to five percent each decade.
 And, to add insult to that muscle loss, this natural aging process simultaneously causes us to gain fat.
 But don't throw in the towel just yet because there's still hope.
 The good news is, it’s never too late to turn things around with a quality strength training program.
 Since we aren't getting any younger, let's get to work!

 1. Muscle boosts metabolism

 When your body tissue feels less toned and a little on the doughy side, that's due to an increased layer of fat and a decrease in muscle mass.
-You can tackle both of these issues with strength training.
+You can tackle both of these issues with proper strength training.
 If your metabolism seems to be a little on the sluggish side, muscle is what your body has been missing and strength training will help you look and feel firm again.

 Because muscles move and engage, they require more energy to exist, whereas fat is simply stored.
 The more lean muscle you have, the more calories your body uses for energy in order to sustain itself.
 This increase in metabolism allows you to efficiently burn more calories.